Multivariate Quadratic Transformations and the Interpolation Kernel: The Littlewood kernel

 is independent of $q$; this would give us a pfaffian expression for $\cL^{(2n)}_{(pt)^{1/4}}(\vec{x};t;p,q)$.

-None of the methods we have used above (or will use in Section \ref{sec:quads}) appears to be applicable to derive such an expression.
+None of the methods we have used above (or will use in Section~\ref{section8}) appears to be applicable to derive such an expression.
 It turns out, however, that given such a guess, there {\em is} a method we can use to prove it.
 The key observation is that Corollary \ref{cor:litt_diff} gives a family of difference equations which, in a suitable limit, has a unique formal solution.
-Indeed, taking $\ord(v)=0$, $\ord(d)=1/4$ in Corollary \ref{cor:litt_diff} gives a difference equation with formal series coefficients that in the limit $p\to 0$ becomes the equation of Corollary \ref{cor:diff_uniq} for $u=\lim_{p\to 0}\sqrt{pq}t/d^2$.
-Thus as long as $\lim_{p\to 0}d^4/p$ is not of the form $qt^{n+2-i}$, the equation has a unique (up to scalars) formal solution.
-(Again, this is essentially Nakayama's Lemma: Any nonzero solution must have constant leading coefficient, and thus we can repeatedly subtract constant multiples of a fixed solution to make the other solution have valuation as small as we would like; i.e., expressing that other solution as a formal limit of constant multiples of the fixed solution.)
+Indeed, taking $\ord(v)=0$, $\ord(d)=1/4$ in Corollary~\ref{cor:litt_diff} gives a difference equation with formal series coefficients that in the limit $p\to 0$ becomes the equation of Corollary~\ref{cor:diff_uniq} for $u=\lim\limits_{p\to 0}\sqrt{pq}t/d^2$.
+Thus as long as $\lim\limits_{p\to 0}d^4/p$ is not of the form $qt^{n+2-i}$, the equation has a unique (up to scalars) formal solution.
+(This follows as in the Remark following Proposition~\ref{prop:diff_braid}.)

 Since in our case $\lim_{p\to 0}d^4/p=t$, there is no difficulty, so it will suffice to prove the equation holds (and verify that we have the correct scalar multiple).
-It will be convenient to replace $q$ by $q^2$ and $t$ by $p/t^2$, so that the equation becomes
+It will be convenient to replace~$q$ by~$q^2$ and $t$ by~$p/t^2$, so that the equation becomes

 After substituting in the claimed value for the Littlewood kernel, we find that we need to show that

 where

 and $R(x)$ denotes the operator $x\mapsto 1/x$.
 The quantity in brackets is set apart for the following reason.